shaneskiles/shaneskiles.github.io/links.md

 of artificial and natural intelligence.
 Articles exploring the nature of intelligence, consciousness, and the mind.

+<a href="https://thegradient.pub/">The Gradient</a> - An online magazine that offers in-depth coverage of the latest research in AI and machine learning.

+<a href="https://gwern.net/">Gwern.net</a> - A unique and extensive collection of essays on a wide variety of topics, including AI, statistics, and psychology.

+<a href="https://publicdomainreview.org/">Public Domain Review</a> - Dedicated
+to the exploration of the history of art, literature, and ideas – focusing on works now fallen into the public domain.
+Material that everyone is free to enjoy, share, and build upon without restrictions.

+<a href="https://fediverse.party/">Fediverse Party</a> - a decentralized network
+of social platforms to communicate and share content.
+Microblogging, photo sharing, video sharing, and more.

 ## more misc

 <a href="https://vscode.dev/">VS Code Workspace</a> - A browser-based version